cphdat2sem2017-B/Week1-Operating-systems/study/day3exercises.md

 Start and stop the database server a few times, each time checking if it is running.

 ##Task 3
-Load the sql script which defines the classicmodels database(in the study folder as classicmodels.sql) we used in the first week.
+Load the sql script which defines the classicmodels database(in the study folder as [classicmodels.sql](classicmodels.sql) ) we used in the first week.
 One way to do this is to my the mysql prompt read from a file instead from stdin.
 This can be done using the "<" in the linux command: mysql -u root -p < file.sql

-You will need to copy the file from your local machine to the ubuntu first of cause.
+You will need to copy the file from your local machine to the ubuntu.

 ##Task 4
 From the mysql prompt, write sql expressions which solve the following three exercises from first week: